February 3, 2023

 I came from a working-class background, and we didn’t really talk much about it.

 Educate yourself on personal finance!
+Learn the rules of money.
 There has never been a better time to learn.

 The advice is everywhere: money blogs, wealth management apps, YouTube videos, and books.
 In fact, the reason most people won’t learn about personal finance is just plain laziness.